wizardh/robocobot-discord/README.md

 ## Requirements

+Python 3.9+ or maybe 3.5+ should work fine too.
 You need these libraries for this bot to work.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install them.

 ```bash